sashakoshka/arctica/README.md

 ### Arctica 5
 `d8dee9`

-Secondary background, equivalent to Arctica 1
+Secondary background, equivalent to Arctica 1, except when used as white in a terminal.

 #### Light themes
 * As a secondary background